-The fundamental substantive theme, however, entails a recognition of the differences in goods and information as subjects of commercial transactions.
+The fundamental substantive theme entails a recognition of the differences in goods and information as subjects of commercial transactions.
 In the world of goods, the goal of the purchaser involves acquisition and use of specific, tangible property.
 That focus yields a number of transactional principles in article 2 and 2A and also shapes the nature of the remedies developed in those articles.
 It yields a focus on the manner and condition of delivery and, in the case of breach, on the disposition of the particular items or their replacement.
 In the world of goods, while many replications of a particular product are placed on a mass market, each product provides and constitutes the unit of exchange.
 In the world of information, that is no longer true.
 Many resulting principles and remedial provisions differ as a result.

-In the world of information, the goal is to acquire the knowledge, technology, or other intangibles that can often be endlessly replicated.
-Unlike with respect to goods, information cannot always be returned if defective, nor need the same unit of information be retransferred in order to fix the harm caused by breach.
-This means that remedies must of differ from those created in reference to goods.
+In the world of information, the goal is to acquire the knowledge, technology, or other intangibles along with rights to use these intangibles.
+Unlike with goods, information cannot always be returned if defective, nor need the same unit of information be retransferred in order to fix the harm caused by breach.
+This means that remedies differ from those in reference to goods.
 Also, because of its intangible character, information can be transferred in many different ways: a telephone call, a electronic message, a delivery of a diskette.
-Because of the variety involved, Article 2B seeks transfer method irrelevance.
+Article 2B seeks transfer method irrelevance.
 How a transfer occurs should not alter the applicability of the article or, in general, what substantive rules should apply.
 Some information transactions involve remote access to a transferor's computer, while others occur by delivery of a diskette or a book.
 This does not place one transaction within the UCC, while the other is governed by common law.
 In some cases, the method of transfer and the market in which the transfer occurs affects what default rules apply, but this should only be true if the commercial practices are different or if there are substantive policy concerns that indicate a different result is proper.